PragyaRani27/PragyaRani27/README.md

 - Business analytics & statistics
 - Building portfolio projects that look like real company work

-Your README is already strong.
-To level it up, add sections that **prove** skill, not just state it: GitHub stats, certifications, workflow, and contact.
-Paste the following **after your Current Focus section**.

 ---

 ### 🧩 How I Work (My Data Workflow)